NOC Tools and Software in 2024: An Operational Perspective

 Snowflake is a cloud-based data warehouse, and Redshift is a service within AWS.
 These tools serve as data stores optimized to deliver data into front-end platforms like those we mentioned above.
 They can be used as data lakes (for storing raw data) or data warehouses (for storing processed data that have been normalized to a common format so that frontend tools can easily consume it).

 This level of reporting enables a NOC to mature its operation by examining itself in extreme detail.
-What specifically is taking up most of an engineer’s time?
+What precisely is taking up most of an engineer’s time?
 How can that task be re-examined or re-tooled to be more efficient?
 What root causes can we address through problem management?

 Here at INOC, we first help organizations make that hurdle as small as possible by drawing on years of experience to make normalization as streamlined as possible and then present a wealth of established reports, dashboards, and visualizations to start getting value immediately.